browserengineering/book/book/invalidation.md

 The basic idea revolves around the question: do we even need to call `layout` on a given node?
-The `layout` method does three things: create layout objects, compute layout properties, and recurse into more calls to `layout`.
+The `layout` method does three things: create child layout objects, compute layout properties, and recurse into more calls to `layout`.
 Those steps can be skipped if:

-- The layout object's `children` field isn't dirty, meaning we don't need to create new layout objects;
+- The layout object's `children` field isn't dirty, meaning we don't need to create new chldren layout objects;
 - The layout object's layout fields aren't dirty, meaning we don't need to compute layout properties; and
 - The layout object's children's `layout` methods also don't need to